white92d15b7/Null-Array-Setup/README.md

 * Adduser to secure your VPS, by adding a new username so you aren't running everything as root.
 * Run the command below and use a username that you want associated with this server ***('nullexnav1' is an example, you need to use your username).***
 * You will then need to make a new password associated with your new username.
-Just hit 'Enter' for the next 5 lines after your new password, then 'Y' to save your information.
+Hit 'Enter' for the next 5 lines after your new password has been set, then 'Y' to save your information.

 `adduser nullexnav1`